 In the last few weeks I have been playing around with WCF-SAP adapter, I have many things to write about it in terms of installation, configuration, communication and so on but I will start with this topic/problem.

-While trying to create a WCF-SAP Receive port to be able to listener incoming IDOC from SAP system and despite the receive location be and stay enable in the BizTalk Administration Console I soon realized that the documents were not being picked up by BizTalk.
+While trying to create a WCF-SAP Receive port to be able to listener incoming IDOC from the SAP system and despite the receive location be and stay enable in the BizTalk Administration Console I soon realized that the documents were not being picked up by BizTalk.

 “The adapter “WCF-SAP” raised an error message.
 Details “System.ServiceModel.CommunicationObjectFaultedException: The communication object, Microsoft.Adapters.Internal.LayeredChannelBindingElement.LayeredInboundChannel`1[System.ServiceModel.Channels.IReplyChannel], cannot be used for communication because it is in the Faulted state.